pwall567/json-kotlin-gradle/README.md

 ## Gradle Warnings

-This plugin has been tested with Gradle version 7.5.1.
+This plugin has been tested with Gradle version 8.1.1.
-The build process gives warnings about features that will be incompatible with Gradle 8.0, but for the moment it seems to be OK.
+The build process gives warnings about features that will be incompatible with future Gradle versions, but for the moment it seems to be OK.

 (For Maven users, there is a Maven equivalent to this plugin &ndash;
 [`json-kotlin-maven`](https://github.com/pwall567/json-kotlin-maven).)

 Peter Wall

-2024-03-11
+2024-10-27